Aquaman (film): Development

-Peter Jackson was twice approached to direct the film but he declined both times.
 In April 2015, The Hollywood Reporter reported that James Wan was the front-runner to direct.
 In June, Wan was confirmed to direct and overlook the screenplay by Johnstad.
 Wan was given the choice to direct The Flash or Aquaman, he chose the latter as he felt that Flash had already been done.
 In November, David Leslie Johnson-McGoldrick was hired to write the script; however, it was unclear whether his would be separate or work with Wan.
 Previous script plans had been scrapped and Wan and Johns planned to move forward with a new script written by Beall.
 Later, Johnson-McGoldrick was brought back to the project to rewrite Beall's script.

 In March 2016, it was announced that the events of Aquaman would be set after Justice League (2017).
 Wan confirmed that cinematographer Don Burgess, who had previously collaborated with Wan on The Conjuring 2 (2016), would serve as cinematographer.
 Pre-production began in Australia in late November 2016.